Chapter One: Promises Made

-"Looking forward to the ever closer day?"
+"Looking forward to the impending day?"
 Dommiel inquired, sitting down beside her and placing a hand atop hers.
-Merridy immediately snatched her hand back, causing him to raise his eyebrows.
+Merridy immediately snatched her hand back at the feeling of his cool skin, causing him to raise his eyebrows.
 "Careful now."

 "Whatever is there to be careful of?"
 Merridy asked in a measured tone.

 He frowned at her words.
 Dommiel had never enjoyed her playing games, and two weeks before their wedding, that dislike was as clear as ever.
 He believed a woman should know her place, especially a woman that would soon be his wife.
 It did not matter that Merridy's position was still above his, for when they were wed, she would become the lesser.

 "We are getting married soon.
 You may have a care to act like it."

 Merridy's lips tweaked into a slight smile.
 "But we are not married yet."

 "Soon enough."
 Dommiel smirked and leaned across to kiss her cheek, watching as she turned her face to the gesture.
 "Come now, tonight is for us."